 If you're planning to rent an apartment alone, you may be trying to decide whether you want to live in a studio or a one-bedroom apartment.
 You may even find that the two terms are used interchangeably because of an added architectural element that could technically carve out a bedroom in the space.

-Why Rent a Studio?
+What Is a Studio?

 People who rent a studio apartment enjoy paying less rent each month, which translates to significant savings year after year.
 The simple floor plan of a studio makes it comparatively easy to decorate, and it doesn't require as much furniture to achieve the feeling of being "settled in."
 Studios are ideal for renters who don't have many belongings that they need to display or keep handy in their apartment.

-Why Rent a One-Bedroom Apartment?
+What Is a One-Bedroom Apartment?

 If this is your situation, consider hunting for a studio but budgeting more for your rental.
 For example, look for a larger studio in a premier location that offers excellent views of your city or a nearby park or lake, or in a building that offers more amenities.

 Deciding between renting a studio apartment or a one-bedroom unit boils down to thinking of a one-bedroom apartment as an upgrade (since it costs more) and deciding whether the upgrade is worth it to you.
 One-bedroom apartments offer certain benefits in return for the higher rent.
 For example, a one-bedroom apartment may have more amenities, such as a larger kitchen and washer/dryer hook-ups.
 But these benefits aren't always valuable to every renter.